rescript-react-native/rescript-react-native.github.io/docs/usage.md

 This commands should open up a virtual device & start React Native [metro bundler](https://github.com/facebook/metro).
-This packager will serves the compiled Reason code to the React Native client.
+This packager will serves the compiled ReScript code to the React Native client.

 Now you can start coding by editing files in `src/`!